if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

+Provides a base that all grab attach mechanics can inherit from.

+**Script Usage:**
-The Base Grab Attach script is an abstract class that all grab attach script inherit.
+  > This is an abstract class that is to be inherited to a concrete class that provides grab attach functionality, therefore this script should not be directly used.

-As this is an abstract class, it cannot be applied directly to a game object and performs no logic.

 ### Inspector Parameters

- * **Precision Grab:** If this is checked then when the controller grabs the object, it will grab it with precision and pick it up at the particular point on the object the controller is touching.
+ * **Precision Grab:** If this is checked then when the Interact Grab grabs the Interactable Object, it will grab it with precision and pick it up at the particular point on the Interactable Object that the Interact Touch is touching.
- * **Right Snap Handle:** A Transform provided as an empty game object which must be the child of the item being grabbed and serves as an orientation point to rotate and position the grabbed item in relation to the right handed controller.
+ * **Right Snap Handle:** A Transform provided as an empty GameObject which must be the child of the Interactable Object being grabbed and serves as an orientation point to rotate and position the grabbed Interactable Object in relation to the right handed Interact Grab.
 If no Right Snap Handle is provided but a Left Snap Handle is provided, then the Left Snap Handle will be used in place.
-If no Snap Handle is provided then the object will be grabbed at its central point.
-Not required for `Precision Snap`.
+If no Snap Handle is provided then the Interactable Object will be grabbed at its central point.
+Not required for `Precision Grab`.
- * **Left Snap Handle:** A Transform provided as an empty game object which must be the child of the item being grabbed and serves as an orientation point to rotate and position the grabbed item in relation to the left handed controller.
+ * **Left Snap Handle:** A Transform provided as an empty GameObject which must be the child of the Interactable Object being grabbed and serves as an orientation point to rotate and position the grabbed Interactable Object in relation to the left handed Interact Grab.
 If no Left Snap Handle is provided but a Right Snap Handle is provided, then the Right Snap Handle will be used in place.
-If no Snap Handle is provided then the object will be grabbed at its central point.
-Not required for `Precision Snap`.
+If no Snap Handle is provided then the Interactable Object will be grabbed at its central point.
+Not required for `Precision Grab`.
- * **Throw Velocity With Attach Distance:** If checked then when the object is thrown, the distance between the object's attach point and the controller's attach point will be used to calculate a faster throwing velocity.
+ * **Throw Velocity With Attach Distance:** If checked then when the Interactable Object is thrown, the distance between the Interactable Object's attach point and the Interact Grab's attach point will be used to calculate a faster throwing velocity.
- * **Throw Multiplier:** An amount to multiply the velocity of the given object when it is thrown.
-This can also be used in conjunction with the Interact Grab Throw Multiplier to have certain objects be thrown even further than normal (or thrown a shorter distance if a number below 1 is entered).
+ * **Throw Multiplier:** An amount to multiply the velocity of the given Interactable Object when it is thrown.
+This can also be used in conjunction with the Interact Grab Throw Multiplier to have certain Interactable Objects be thrown even further than normal (or thrown a shorter distance if a number below 1 is entered).
- * **On Grab Collision Delay:** The amount of time to delay collisions affecting the object when it is first grabbed.
-This is useful if a game object may get stuck inside another object when it is being grabbed.
+ * **On Grab Collision Delay:** The amount of time to delay collisions affecting the Interactable Object when it is first grabbed.
+This is useful if the Interactable Object could get stuck inside another GameObject when it is being grabbed.

 ### Class Methods